5th March 2018

 1st August 2017 [the position is closed]

 This project aims to answer the following questions: "What are the drivers of Z. triciti resistance selection?" and "How to use them to enhance the sustainability of anti-resistance strategies in Z. tritici?"
-PhD student will be co-supervised in BIOGER by Dr. Anne-Sophie Walker, Dr. Florence Carpentier and Dr. Anne Deredec.
+PhD student will be co-supervised in BIOGER by Anne-Sophie Walker, Anne Dérédec and Florence Carpentier.
 Applicants should have a training (MSc or Engineer degree) in plant pathology and/or microbiology.
 Knowledge in evolutionary sciences is an advantage for this position, as well as skills, or high motivation, for statistical analysis and modelling.
 For further information: how to apply.

 #MakeOurPlanetGreatAgain - Opportunity to get funding and work on the impact of climate change on fungal wheat diseases at INRA BIOGER

 12th July 2017

 You are a promising or high-level scientist(1) in plant disease epidemiology, phytopathology, thermal biology, bioclimatology?
 You want to make our planet great again by developing research on the effects of climate change in an attractive and stimulating scientific environment at INRA near Paris?
 This message is for you!
 Take the opportunity to build a scientific project, get funding and work on the impact of climate change on fungal wheat diseases (e.g. wheat rust or Septoria leaf blotch) in our group!
 Contact us!

 (1) Experienced researchers / senior faculty members with a 15-year track record; Junior researchers with a minimum experience of two years after their PhD; PhD candidates (graduate students or students to graduate before the end of the year).